 This year’s Championships are held from Monday2nd July – Sunday 15th July, with the women’s final taking place on 14th July followed by the men’s final on 15th July.
-Qualifying will be held at the Bank of England Club from Monday 25th June – Thursday 28th June.
+Qualifying was held at the Bank of England Club from Monday 25th June – Thursday 28th June with Brit Dan Evans, who recently served a year-long drugs ban, missing out on a place in the main draw.
+(More details on the players who did make it through below).

 The men’s and women’s (or gentlemen’s and ladies’, in Wimbledon speak) tournaments begin on 2nd July, with the doubles starting on 4th July and mixed doubles from 5th July.
 The juniors, wheelchair and invitational matches commence on Saturday 7th July.